Weight Averaging: A Simple Yet Effective Method to Overcome Catastrophic Forgetting in Automatic Speech Recognition: Experiments

 \textbf{Data.} For the experiments, we consider the Common Voice (CV) \cite{commonvoice} dataset (version 7.0).
 For the monolingual experiments, we consider CV English, which we split into 6 dialects: United States (US), England (ENG), Australia (AUS), India (IND), Scotland (SCO), Ireland (IRE).
 The tasks (i.e. dialects) are learned in this order, which was randomized, except that we start with the largest task, followed by the second largest task, which seems the most realistic scenario in practice.
 The number of utterances ranges from approximately 350k for US to 7k for IRE.
 For the multilingual experiments, the first task is the same as for the monolingual experiments, i.e. US; then, we learn in the following order: Dutch (NL), Swedish (SV), Polish (PL) and Russian (RU).
 The ordering is based on the languages' similarity to English (US), with similar languages coming first.
 In this case, the smallest task is SV with 23k utterances.

-\textbf{Model.} The model contains 12 Conformer encoder layers and 6 Transformer decoder layers, both with attention dimension $256$ and feedforward dimension 2048.
-The output dimension $o$ equals 5000, which are word pieces generated with \cite{sentencepiece}.
+\textbf{Model.} The model contains 12 Conformer encoders and 6 Transformer decoders, with attention dimension $256$ and feedforward dimension 2048.
+The output dimension $o$ equals 5000 word pieces generated with \cite{sentencepiece}.
 The number of parameters equals 46.8M.
+The optimizer is Adam \cite{adam}, reset after each task.
+The learning rate is ten times smaller for subsequent tasks than for the initial one.
+The final model after learning a task is obtained by averaging ten best checkpoints \cite{transformer}.
 For the monolingual experiments, the entire model is shared, including the output layers and the word pieces generated on the first task (US).
 For the multilingual experiments, the decoder, the output layers and the word pieces are language-specific, which means that only the encoder and thus $71.5\%$ of the model is shared.
 Moreover, for all multilingual models, learning a new language is done in two steps: 1) we freeze the encoder and only train the task-specific layers; 2) we train the entire model.

 \textbf{Baselines.} We consider the following baselines: (i) Fine-Tuning: naively adapts the model to new tasks, suffering from CF; (ii): Separate Model (Sep.
 Model): same as Fine-Tuning, but stores all past models $\theta^{i}$ for task $i$, so that each task has its separate model (i.e. after $t$ tasks it stores $t$ models) -- this violates the idea of CL but can be considered an upper bound; (iii) Experience Replay (ER) \cite{er}: rehearsal-based method, which trains jointly on a mini-batch from the new task and one sampled from the memory set; (iv) Knowledge Distillation (KD): rehearsal-based method as used in \cite{eeckt2021continual}, in which it was the best CL method - it uses the loss of LWF (Eq. \ref{eq:loss_lwf}), but computed on a mini-batch from the memory set; (v) LWF \cite{lwf}: best regularization-based method from \cite{eeckt2021continual}.
 For the multilingual experiments, we add Freeze Encoder (Freeze Enc.), which freezes the encoder after training on US.
 For the rehearsal-based methods, a memory with fixed size $M$ (i.e. $M/t$ utterances per task for $t$ seen tasks) is formed by sampling uniformly from each task's training set.
 We consider $M=0.5k$ and $M=2.0k$.
 For all methods, including LWF in LWFA, the hyper-parameters from \cite{eeckt2021continual} are used.